 Pearl and Peony – These names come from Marissa Meyer’s Cinder, the first book in her fairytales-revamped extravaganza.
 Peony is a sweetheart.
 Meanwhile, Pearl is the traditional villain.

-Originally published on September 26, 2014, this post was revised and updated on July 13, 2019.
+Originally published on September 26, 2014, this post was revised and updated on July 13, 2019 and again on August 2, 2021.
 Thanks to readers’ comments for additions to the list!